johnsilvell/gcloud-owner/README.md

 *If you don't want to save it in a file simply answer anything but "yes" or "y".*

+You can find examples of these .txt-files in the directory "[examples](./examples)".

 ### Requiremenets

 To use this script you need to have the correct permissions to use the script.
 The permissions that you currently need is: